From the Earth to the Moon: Influence on popular culture

 In March 1953, the Gilberton Company published a comic-book adaptation of From the Earth to the Moon as issue No. 105 in its Classics Illustrated series.
 An unidentified scriptwriter combined Verne's From the Earth to the Moon with the sequel, Around the Moon.
 Gilberton art director Alex A. Blum supplied both the cover painting and the 44 pages of interior art.
 The title went through twelve printings between 1953 and 1971.

-During their return journey from the Moon, the crew of Apollo 11 made reference to Jules Verne's book during a TV broadcast on 23 July.
+During their return journey from the Moon, the crew of Apollo 11 made reference to Jules Verne's book during a TV broadcast on 23 July, 1969.
 The mission's commander, astronaut Neil Armstrong, said, "A hundred years ago, Jules Verne wrote a book about a voyage to the Moon.
 His spaceship, Columbia [sic], took off from Florida and landed in the Pacific Ocean after completing a trip to the Moon.
 It seems appropriate to us to share with you some of the reflections of the crew as the modern-day Columbia completes its rendezvous with the planet Earth and the same Pacific Ocean tomorrow."

-In Back to the Future Part III, Clara Clayton in 1885 asks Emmett Brown if he believes mankind will ever "travel to the Moon the way we travel across the country on trains".
-Being from the future, Brown already knows that doesn't happen for another 84 years, but he affirms they will while inadvertently quoting a passage of From the Earth to the Moon.
-Clara calls him out on this, and it's from this encounter that the pair discovers their mutual love of Jules Verne novels.

-100 years after the sequel, 1989's A Grand Day Out chronicles a trip to the moon by Wallace and Gromit, an inventor and his dog, which was a homage to the Jules Verne story.

-The novel and its sequel were the inspiration for the 2005 point-and-click adventure computer game Voyage: Inspired by Jules Verne.
+In 1991 Origin Systems released "Ultima: Worlds of Adventure 2: Martian Dreams".
+Set during the 1893 World's Columbian Exposition, the game featured a space gun similar to the one described in the book, though it was aimed at mars, rather than the moon.

-In the 2010 The Quantum Thief trilogy, the protagonist enters an uneasy alliance with the "Gun Club zoku", who specialize in military weaponry, and in The Causal Angel (2014) after escaping Earth using a nuclear powered space gun, sells the "Verne gun bullet" to them as a unique collectible item; author Hannu Rajaniemi is a fan of Verne.
+In the 2010 The Quantum Thief trilogy, the protagonist enters an uneasy alliance with the "Gun Club zoku", who specialize in military weaponry, and in The Causal Angel (2014) after escaping Earth using a nuclear-powered space gun, sells the "Verne gun bullet" to them as a unique collectible item; author Hannu Rajaniemi is a fan of Verne.

-The Japanese anime adaption of the Space Brothers (2012-2014) opening for episodes 39-51 ("Small World" by Fujifabric) was a parody of the story, even ending with the cover of an early English translation.
+The Japanese anime adaption of the Space Brothers (2012–2014) opening for episodes 39-51 ("Small World" by Fujifabric) was a parody of the story, even ending with the cover of an early English translation.

-The Japanese otome visual novel, Code: Realize- Guardian of Rebirth (2014), features a datable engineer named Impey Barbicane.
-Impey's goal is to build the technology to reach the moon, reflecting the story of the novel.

-In season two of The Umbrella Academy (TV series), the character Ray gives Allison a copy of the book as an anniversary gift.
-Later she leaves a note for him in the same copy of the book.